 Feeding the airport’s workers from the under-solar-panel gardens while having enough food left to sell to incoming passengers and generating all the power necessary to operate a large airport should give managers worldwide impetus to examine this new option.

-If this were augmented with electric taxiing systems, such as those developed by Safran and L3, could further use solar-generated, scalable electric supplies to offset the need for expanded grids and added fuel burdens.
+If this were augmented with electric taxiing systems, such as those developed by Safran and L3, the airport could further use solar-generated, scalable electric supplies to offset the need for expanded grids and added fuel burdens.

 Inverse.com reports that, “It’s the latest example of how panels can work to help crops grow, a field known as “agrophotovoltaics.”
 Researchers from Germany’s University of Hohenheim ran an experiment in 2017 where they placed 720 solar panels in scaffolds above a series of crops.
 The crops tended to grow slower, with potatoes around 18 percent slower, but the yields were still profitable, the panels offset the electricity costs, and the setup increased land use efficiency by 60 percent:”